Thanatisia/distro-install-guides/VoidLinux/void-linux-base-installation.md

                 ```
     - Finalization
         - (Optional) Use 'xbps-reconfigure' to ensure all installed packages are configured properly
+            - Notes
+                - This will
-            + This will make 'dracut' generate an initramfs and
+                    + make 'dracut' generate an initramfs and
-            + will make GRUB generate a working configuration
+                    + make GRUB generate a working configuration
+                - Thus, if you have done the above 2, this is not necessary
             ```console
             xbps-reconfigure -fa
+            ```

+### Post-Installation
+- Troubleshooting
+    - To update the initramfs
+        - Using update-initramfs
+            ```console
+            sudo update-initramfs -u
+            ```
+        - Using dracut
+            ```console
+            dracut /boot/initramfs-linux.img
+            ```
+        - Using xbps-reconfigure
+            - Search 'ls /lib/modules' for the linux version of choice
+            - Reconfigure linux version
+                ```console
+                xbps-reconfigure -f [linux<output-from-module>]
                 ```

 ## Documentation
 ### Commands